rsepulveda2/rsa-form/README.md

     <%= render :partial => 'rsa_form/register' %>

-To add a standalone keypad partial, include one or both of the following (input tag name specified)
+To add a standalone keypad partial, include one or both of the following lines: (Note: the tag name can be specified)

     <%= render :partial => 'rsa_form/password1', :locals => { :name => "user[password]"}  %>
     <%= render :partial => 'rsa_form/password2', :locals => { :name => "user[password_confirmation]"}  %>

-or if you wish to use the default names ("password" or "password_confirmation")
+or if you wish to use the default tag names ("password" and "password_confirmation" respectively)

     <%= render :partial => 'rsa_form/password1' %>
     <%= render :partial => 'rsa_form/password2' %>